rubaet4ever/rubaet4ever/README.md

 <h3 align="center">A Passionate Software Quality Assurance Engineer</h3>

 Hi, I'm an SQA Engineer.
 I have more than five years of experience in software development.
-I aim to deliver the best possible quality product to exceed customer expectations and always advocate for a better user experience.
-I specialize in testing web, cloud, staging, QA, and mobile (android & iOS) applications working with different bug-tracking systems, and especially enjoy finding tricky bugs.
+I aim to deliver the best product to exceed customer expectations and always advocate for a better user experience.
+I specialize in testing web, cloud, staging, QA, and mobile (android & iOS) applications working with different bug-tracking systems, and I especially enjoy finding tricky bugs.

 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">